rewindrl/updater/README.md

 When using this system, the main latency bottleneck is Google's servers propagating new values to the API.
 Generally I've found that updates take 2-10 seconds to reach overlays, which is very much satisfactory for most broadcast needs.

+Note: for more advanced users, this updater is configurable with your own overlay updating operations.
+More information on this is available at [customisation.md](customisation.md).

 ## Basic Implementation
 To use Updater.js, simply import it into an overlay page in a `<script>` tag and define a new `GraphicsUpdater` object.
 It doesn't require JQuery so can just be included as a standalone file.